 Tourists stay in three primary areas in Malta—Valletta, Sliema, and St. Julian’s.

 Valletta—The capital is the best place to stay if you’re interested in history and culture.
 Nightlife here is more limited than in some other neighborhoods.
 Most hotels in Valletta are boutique hotels rather than large chains.
-There are unique options like a 17th century palace or the modern SU29 Hotel.
+There are unique options like a Palazzo Prince d’Orange, a 17th-century palace, or the modern SU29 Hotel.

 Note: Some links may be affiliate links, which means Travel Addicts may earn a few pennies if you buy something.